chimera-linux/chimera-linux.github.io/_docs/faq.md

 end is creating a well-rounded, general-purpose, practical operating system that addresses various real issues that Linux distributions tend to have.
 The tools simply exist to help us get there eventually.

+## Speaking of which, why not busybox or toybox?

+Because Busybox is functionally more limited than what we have, while also not providing any other real benefit.
+A lot of parts of its codebase are also rather sketchy, and it can be configured in a countless ways with different sets of tools, because in the end it's a single multi-call executable.

+When your goal is a tiny embedded system, using such thing may seem like a good idea.
+This is not the case in Chimera, so there is no point.

+As far as Toybox goes, it's pretty much the same story, except it's even more limited, with a lot of the tools being extremely bare.
+The code seems to be somewhat higher quality than Busybox's, but the other aspects make it even less of a good fit.